Background and Objectives

-FHWA will identify the most common and severe problems and compile information on the applications and design of innovative safety countermeasures at both signalized and non-signalized intersections and at interchanges.
-This initial effort should reveal strategic operational and research opportunities to further intersection safety.
+FHWA will identify the most common and severe problems and compile information on the applications and design of innovative safety countermeasures at interchanges and both signalized and non-signalized intersections.
+New explorations aim to reveal strategic operational and research opportunities to further intersection safety.

 Download: Federal Highway Administration (FHWA) Interchange Safety Comparison Tool